d3diva/colorizr/README.md

   sudo gem install colorizr
   ```

-  and do use "_require 'colorizr'_" in your code
+  and do use "_require colorizr_" in your code

 ## Usage